jwings1/H2O/README.md

 ## 4. Monitoring Your Job

 After adjusting the paths in the SLURM script, monitor your job's progress through the SLURM utilities (`squeue`, `sacct`, etc.) and the log files specified in the SBATCH directives.

-Make sure all paths and environment names are correctly set to match your project and cluster environment.

 The execution calls `/scratch/lgermano/H2O/h2o_ca/data/make_dataset.py` to create and store data in `/scratch/lgermano/H2O/data/raw` or retrieve it, then save it into `/scratch/lgermano/H2O/data/processed`.
 The entire BEHAVE dataset takes up 4 GB.
 Choose the labels to train and pick the architecture you want to train in `train_model`.
 Optionally, you can initialize with old checkpoints.